What Makes a Higher-Quality Carbon Credit?

 Avoiding Social and Environmental Harms

 [1] This condition applies to GHG emissions, as well as to other social and environmental impacts.
-If global GHG emissions would be no greater as a result of using a carbon offset credit instead of reducing your own emissions, then the credit is said to preserve “environmental integrity” (Schneider and La Hoz Theuer 2019).
-However, it is also important that offset projects do not cause significant social or (non-climate) environmental harm.
-Both are important for offset quality.
+If global GHG emissions would be no greater as a result of using a carbon credit instead of reducing your own emissions, then the credit is said to preserve “environmental integrity” (Schneider and La Hoz Theuer 2019).
+However, it is also important that crediting projects do not cause significant social or (non-climate) environmental harms.
+Both are important for carbon credit quality.

 [2] See Gillenwater (2012).